pytorch-ignite/pytorch-ignite.ai/content/posts/2020-09-pytorch-ignite.md

 print("After 2nd update, error=", error.compute())
 ```

+    After 1st update, error= 25.0
+    After 2nd update, error= 37.5

-In case a custom metric can not be expressed as arithmetic operations of base metrics, please follow this guide to implement the custom metric.
+In case a custom metric can not be expressed as arithmetic operations of base metrics, please follow [this guide](https://pytorch.org/ignite/metrics.html#how-to-create-a-custom-metric) to implement the custom metric.

-## Out-of-the-box handlers
+### Out-of-the-box handlers

 PyTorch-Ignite provides various commonly used handlers to simplify application code: